-These examples demonstrate that the TAF TSI assumes the liberalised railway market and this liberalisation leads to specific procedures and items.
+These examples demonstrate that the TAF TSI assumes a liberalised railway market and this liberalisation leads to the exchange of information in accordance with harmonised procedures and data formats.
 Owing to the different ways in which international rail freight traffic is organised in the non-EU OTIF contracting states, not all the provisions are suitable for transposition into OTIF law.

-2.4.
-Different geographical areas with different volumes of traffic with EU take place separately within these areas but also between them.
-The question of how OTIF should deal with TAF TSI should also therefore be considered in respect to the geographical context of the non-EU OTIF countries, especially in relation to the EU.
+2.4.Different geographical areas with different volumes of traffic with EU with TAF TSI should also therefore be considered in respect to the geographical context of the non-EU OTIF countries, especially in relation to the EU.

 Chapter 2.2 explained the principles for organising international rail freight traffic in the EU in comparison to the non-EU OTIF countries.
-Nevertheless, not only does international rail freight traffic
+Nevertheless, not only does international rail freight traffic take place separately within these areas but also between them.
+The question of how OTIF should deal